ALMA3uk/Docker/README.md

 ### Running the Project

-After running `docker-compose up --build`, the database will start first, then the Node app will start on port 3000 after the "Server running..." message.
+After running `docker-compose up --build`, the database will start first, then the Node app will start on port 3000 after the "Server is running..." message.
 The app interacts with the database to create and retrieve user data.

 ### Dependencies